ROCm/OpenFOAM_HMM/META-INFO/README.md

 ### Notes

 The saved information is split into two separate files.
-The `api-info` contains more permanent information, whereas the `build-info` is more transient in nature.
+The `api-info` file contains more permanent information, whereas the `build-info` is more transient in nature.

 ----
-2020-06-23
+2021-06-09